 - Spooky Halloween Track

-Hard to choose from these 50 Halloween activities for preschoolers, but my favorite is creating these pumpkin faces from the book, It’s Pumpkin Day Mouse by Laura Numeroff.
+It was hard to choose from these 50 Halloween activities for preschoolers, but my favorite is making pumpkin faces from the book It’s Pumpkin Day Mouse by Laura Numeroff.

 Our favorite Halloween book is Room on the Broom.
 We created two Halloween activities featuring this book.
 They are Room on the Broom Paint by Number, which is an easy way to retell the story.

-Read Halloween books and pay close attention to what interests and scares your child.
-Think about Halloween from their lens and help them navigate trick-or-treating by practicing ahead of time.
+Read Halloween books and closely examine what interests and scares your child.
+Think about Halloween from their lens and help them navigate trick-or-treating by practicing beforehand.
 Many children feel overwhelmed by Halloween or do not want to leave the house.
 Encourage your child to do what feels comfortable.